JXC1001/1hl-neural-net/README.md

 ## Limitations & Notes
 - Built as an upgrade from the polynomial curve-fitting project.
-- More expressive and customizable than a polynomial model.
+- Can fit more functions and is more customizable than my older polynomial model.
 - Convergence depends on:
   - initialization
   - learning rate
   - α (ReLU leakiness)
   - number of neurons
+    - The more complex the function is, the more neurons needed, thus more computations.
   - domain length
 - Large neuron counts significantly increase runtime because all computations are done in pure Python.
 - Not optimized for production: